-- Favourite things: music and dancing. - Favourite Pop star: Taylor Swift - Favourite place: the ocean and will spend many, many hours walking in it. - Favourite sports: rock climbing and frequently go out kayaking with my dad. - Favourite subjects: I love to count and am learning my colours. - Favourite Apps: I have a kindle fire, I like the animal hospital app.
+- Favourite Pop star: Taylor Swift

+- Favourite place: the ocean and will spend many, many hours walking in it.

+- Favourite sports: rock climbing and

+frequently go out kayaking with my

+dad.

+- Favourite subjects: I love to count and am learning my colours.

+- Favourite Apps: I have a kindle fire,

+I like the animal hospital app.